 - The purchaser must be educated about the breed.

 - What kind of health clearances are performed on your dogs?The health and well-being of our dogs is very important to us.
 Our dogs are regularly examined by our veterinarian, and receive OFA hip screenings around two years of age, ACVO/CERF eye screenings typically on an annual basis, and show no signs of hereditary disorders.
-Thyroid panels are periodically performed.
-From time to time, we’ve gotten dogs older than 2 years, upon which hip screenings may not yet have been performed; however, in those cases, their backgrounds and production records will have been clear of any indications of HD.
+Thyroid panels are periodically performed, though usually not necessary.
+Genetic testing is done to rule out Polyneuropathy and Shaking Puppy Syndrome.
+From time to time, we’ve gotten dogs older than 2 years, upon which hip screenings may not yet have been performed; however, in those cases, they will get done, and their backgrounds and production records will have been clear of any indications of HD.

 - When are your puppies ready to go to their new homes?

 Puppies are generally sold around 8-9 weeks of age.
 The earliest, by law, that they can leave is 8 weeks.
 However, we may hold them until 10-12 weeks if we are evaluating show quality or if there is a possible health concern.